yapcona/kindergarden_administration_system/README.md

-# Kindergarten Management 🏫
+# Kindergarden Management 🏫

-This is a simple web application project built with React to facilitate the management of staff, children, and parents in a kindergarten.
+This is a simple web application project built with React to facilitate the management of staff, children, and parents in a kindergarden.